 Google Analytics day of week report

-Having analysed hundreds of websites, we’ve seen that traffic is highly likely to dip and have a lower conversion rate during the weekends.
+Having analysed hundreds of websites, we’ve seen that traffic is often likely to dip and have a lower conversion rate during the weekends.

 Traffic levels can also be lower on Fridays, when a large number of people are socialising, travelling, or watching their favourite TV shows.